MBBS in Ukraine: Ternopil State Medical University

 About the University

-- The University has it’s own publishing house “Ukrmedknyha”, equipped with modern printing facilities, is the largest specialized publishing house in Ukraine and the only one that publishes printed matters in Ukrainian or translated from Ukrainian.
-The “Ukrmedknyha” accounts for 60 % supply of textbooks and manuals in Ukrainian to the national higher medical educational institutions of III-IV accreditation level, and for 80 % – to I-II accreditation level.
+10. The University also comes with its own publishing house Ukrmedknyha complete with printing facilities that are modern.
+It is also the biggest specialized publishing house in Ukraine and the only one that prints matters translated from Ukrainian or in the language.
+This university accounts for 60 percent of textbooks and manuals in Ukranian to national higher medical educational institutes of III-IV accreditation level and 80 percent for I to II accreditation levels.